Return to Koh Chang Beaches

 The North Bank of the Canal

 After a few hundred metres, you reach Annika Resort, which sits on the corner of the street leading down to the north bank of the canal (klong).
-About half way along this, its buildings give way to the upmarket Aana Resort, with its own Eastern Thai restaurant, Baan Ta Klua, sitting on the bend at the bottom.
+About half way along this, its buildings give way to the upmarket Aana Resort, with its own Eastern Thai restaurant, Baan Ta Klua, on the bend at the bottom.

 boat on the canal koh chang